luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ## Raw Counts

-Instead of calculating FPKM simply assigned fragments to a defined set of genes/transcripts & determine raw counts.
+Instead of calculating FPKM simply assign fragments to a defined set of genes/transcripts & determine raw counts.
 Does not have a step to calculate assembly and different isoforms.

 Use a BAM file & GTF file and assign each read as best as possible to a known gene to calculate counts.
 Then run statistical methods on these counts for differental expression.